deadbaed/pass-menubar/readme.md

 #  pass-menubar

-insert description of app
+A simple password-store decryptor in macOS menubar.

+Search for your password, decrypt it and it gets copied to your clipboard!

+No need to open a terminal to get your passwords, always available in your menubar!

-If you do now know about pass, learn more on [passwordstore.org](https://passwordstore.org).
+This app is target for existing users of `pass`.
+If you do now know about `pass`, learn more on [passwordstore.org](https://passwordstore.org).

 ## Features